-Complexity theory took off in the 1990s and four of the key people who shaped how these ideas were developed for application to the social world will be represented in this event.
-In this unique retrospective, we will explore how these four thinkers approached complexity thinking over long careers.
+Complexity theory took off in the 1990s and four of the key people who shaped how these ideas were developed for application to the social world were represented in this event.
+In this unique retrospective, we explored how these four thinkers approached complexity thinking over long careers.

 - Peter Allen – Embracing Complexity

 - David Byrne – Complexity and the Social Sciences

 - Chris Mowles in the legacy of Ralph Stacey – Complex Responsive Processes